-Rong Zhang, Ph.D., is Professor of Neurology and Neurotherapeutics and Internal Medicine.
+Rong Zhang, Ph.D., is Professor of Neurology and Internal Medicine.
 He serves as Director of the Cerebrovascular Laboratory at the Institute for Exercise and Environmental Medicine Texas Health Presbyterian Hospital Dallas, which is affiliated with UT Southwestern.
 Dr. Zhang is an internationally recognized expert in study of cerebrovascular function and impact of exercise training on brain aging and Alzheimer’s disease.

 Dr. Zhang received his undergraduate education in Physics at Sichuan University, his M.S. and Ph.D. degree in Aerospace Physiology at The Fourth Military Medical University in China.
 He completed his post-doctoral training in Space Medicine/Exercise Physiology with Benjamin Levine, M.D. at UT Southwestern.
-Dr. Zhang joined the faculty of Internal Medicine in 1997, and Neurology and Neurotherapeutics in 2011.
+Dr. Zhang joined the faculty of Internal Medicine in 1997, and Neurology in 2011.

 Dr. Zhang is interested in mathematical modeling of cerebral blood flow regulation.
 The methods he developed to assess dynamic cerebrovascular function have been used by many labs around the world.
 His research, supported by the American Heart Association, has demonstrated the important role of autonomic neural activity in the regulation of cerebral blood flow in human subjects.